saowwapark/inCNV/README.md

 - Backend:
   We used Node.js with typescript and express framework for the backend development.
 Moreover, the backend was adopted with some extension for reading FASTA file with indexedfasta-js package (version 1.0.12) from JBrowse.26
 - Database:
   We used MySql as our DBMS.
+We have 3 schemas (or databases) namely, inCNV, bio_grch37, bio_grch38.
+  - 'inCNV schema' will stored user information and uploaded CNV result files.
+  - 'bio_grch37 schema' will store annotations for reference genome GRCh37.
+  - 'bio_grch38 schema' will store annotations for reference genome GRCh38.

 ## Installation